New York, Paris — and Tokyo!

 Antonio created a scripted AL logo that was featured prominently on the underwear, and later designed for Wacoal a series of bath robes, pajamas, and house clothes adorned with his initials.

-In Tokyo in the early 1970s Antonio met sisters Adelle Lutz and Tina Chow (né Tina Lutz — Antonio would later introduce Tina to Michael and he and Juan would be witnesses at their wedding).
-Half American and half Japanese, she became one of the most iconic “Antonio Girls,” embodying a unique beauty that was both glamorous and androgynous.
+It was also in Tokyo in the early 1970s that Antonio met sisters Adelle Lutz and Tina Chow (née Tina Lutz).
+Half American and half Japanese, Tina became one of the most iconic “Antonio Girls,” embodying a rare beauty that was both glamorous and androgynous.
+Antonio would later introduce her to Michael Chow, and both he and Juan served as witnesses at their wedding.